 At Astra Plastic Surgery in Atlanta, we offer revision breast augmentation to correct the results of a previous breast augmentation procedure.
 Breast implant surgery is among the most popular plastic surgery procedures among American women.
 Over time, though, some women become dissatisfied with the results of their breast augmentation or the implants may need to be replaced due to the age of the implants, injury, or capsular contracture.
-Dr. Killingsworth, Dr. Farber, and their plastic surgery team specialize in revision breast augmentation to help patients achieve the breast enhancement results they always dreamed of.
+Dr. Killingsworth and his plastic surgery team specialize in revision breast augmentation to help patients achieve the breast enhancement results they always dreamed of.

 What Is Revision Breast Augmentation?

 Women choose breast surgery for many personal reasons, and when having a cosmetic procedure performed, no woman expects to be unsatisfied with the results.
 Feeling beautiful is very important, and at Astra Plastic Surgery, we offer breast implant revision in Atlanta to help change whatever is required to correct the problems or concerns you have with your breasts.
 While, in most cases, breast augmentation surgery is carefully planned and accurately carried out, changes can occur over time that require surgical revision.